Malamocco: Malamocco

 In the square outside the church, Campo della chiesa, there are two Venetian wells with high reliefs of the lions of St. Mark's and a 15th-century building, which was the Residenza della Deputazione Comunale, also has a high relief of the lion.
 There is a monument in hexagonal form with the Pisani family's coat of arms.
 The Pisani governed Malamocco around the middle of 1537.

 The main street, rio Terà, is a filled in canal as the name indicates (rio = canal, terà = filled in).
 Further along there is Pazza delle Erbe, at the end of which there is an arch which precedes a brick bridge across a canal.
 Along the next road and across a wooden bridge there are the remains of a moated fortress.
 This might be the fortress in the story of the Madonna of Marina.

-The story of the Madonna of Marina or of the del “Soco” (log) is about a Malamocco man who went to the foreshore to look for the low tide to release wood to burn.
+The story of the Madonna of Marina or of the del Soco (log) is about a Malamocco man who went to the foreshore to look for the low tide to release wood to burn.
 He found a soco, took it home and put it on the fire.
 It mysteriously disappeared.
 He went back to the foreshore and found it again twice.
 Both times it disappeared again.
 The third time the Virgin appeared and then disappeared.
 The villagers built a chapel, made a wooden statue of the Virgin and celebrated her on every second Sunday of July.
 In 1814 the Austrians built a fortress on its site.
 The villagers moved the statue to the church and continued the celebration.
 It is still there.

-The disastrous flood of 1996 in the Lagoon of Venice affected Malamocco, too.
+The disastrous flood of 1996 in the Lagoon of Venice also affected Malamocco.
 Between 1988 and 1993 works for defences against high tides were undertaken.
 Three underwater floodgates have been placed at the entrance of the three main canals of the village.
-They are raised when the tide reaches + 80 cm above the average, blocking the lagunar waters.
-This provides protection from tides up to + 163 cm.
+They are raised when the tide reaches +80 cm above the average, blocking the lagunar waters.
+This provides protection from tides up to +163 cm.
 Between 2003 and 2009 the shores and banks were reinforced and a system for renewing the waters of the canals was put into place.